Romelu Lukaku: 2014–16: Rise to stardom

-Lukaku signed a five-year contract with Everton in July 2014 for a club record fee of £28 million.
+Lukaku signed a five-year contract with Everton in July 2014 for a then-club record fee of £28 million.
 He scored his first goal as a permanent player on 13 September, against his former club West Brom.
 Lukaku did not celebrate the goal, and was applauded by the West Brom fans for his sign of respect.
-On 19 February 2015, Lukaku scored his first Everton hat-trick in a 4–1 win for Everton against BSC Young Boys in the UEFA Europa League last 32; he struck with a header, a right-foot shot and a left-foot shot.
+On 19 February 2015, Lukaku scored his first hat-trick in a 4–1 win for Everton against Young Boys in the UEFA Europa League last 32; he struck with a header, a right-foot shot and a left-foot shot.
 He added another two goals in a 3–1 win in the second leg a week later.
 With eight goals, he was the tournament's joint highest scorer that season, alongside Alan of Red Bull Salzburg.

 In the second game of the 2015–16 Premier League season, Lukaku scored a first-half double in Everton's 3–0 win at Southampton on 15 August 2015 with his first two shots on target.
-Before the match, he presented a T-shirt to a home fan whom he had accidentally struck with the ball during shooting practice.
+Before the match, he presented a t-shirt to a home fan whom he had accidentally struck with the ball during shooting practice.
 On 26 August, he scored another brace in a 5–3 extra-time win over League One side Barnsley in the League Cup.
 On 28 September, Lukaku scored twice and assisted the other against West Brom as he managed to guide his team from losing 2–0 to winning 2–3.
 He scored against Liverpool the following week in a 1–1 draw at Goodison Park.
-On 21 November, Lukaku scored twice in a 4–0 win over Aston Villa, becoming the fifth player under 23 years of age to score at least 50 Premier League goals, after Robbie Fowler, Michael Owen, Wayne Rooney and Cristiano Ronaldo.
+On 21 November, Lukaku scored twice in a 4–0 win over Aston Villa, becoming the fifth player under 23 years of age to score at least fifty Premier League goals, after Robbie Fowler, Michael Owen, Wayne Rooney and Cristiano Ronaldo.
 On 7 December, Lukaku scored a close-range goal in a 1–1 draw against Crystal Palace, his 50th in 100 appearances in all competitions for Everton.
-On 12 December, Lukaku became the first Everton player to score in six consecutive Premier League matches, and the first to score in seven consecutive matches in all competitions since Bob Latchford 40 years previously, when he opened the scoring in the Toffees 1–1 draw with Norwich City at Carrow Road.
+On 12 December, Lukaku became the first Everton player to score in six consecutive Premier League matches, and the first to score in seven consecutive matches in all competitions since Bob Latchford forty years previously, when he opened the scoring in the Toffees' 1–1 draw with Norwich City at Carrow Road.
 In his next match, a 3–2 defeat to Leicester City, Lukaku became the first Everton player since Dave Hickson in 1954 to score in eight consecutive matches.